 RP: A lot of people google free bankruptcy help and they find us that way.
 We wish there were more tech non-profits, unfortunately there are none that I know of who are working on automating personal bankruptcy.

 Where do you see yourself going from here?

 RP: We’re hoping to help people across the entire country file for bankruptcy if they need a fresh start.
+They can then start on their savings (visit https://www.wecu.com/personal-banking/savings/ for more info) again once they have processed it.
 We are in the process now of being able to adapt our products to every state in the country.
 Fortunately, bankruptcy is a federal law, so it’s pretty easy to do.
 We’re also really trying to figure out the best channels and methods to reach users across the country.
 We focused the last twelve months on building a great product, but now the goal is marketing and distribution.